 There are a few things we miss in spreadsheets when we are working with data that has a structure to it.
 If, for instance, you want something as simple as a column of checkboxes, the best you can do is have a column in which you type 'Y' or 'N'.
 With Obvibase we have tried to build an app that makes use of the structure of your data but at the same time does not subtract from the ease-of-use of spreadsheets - an app that you do not need to learn, but can just start using and benefiting from.

 Pre-fill cells with default values.

 No. You can always export your data, fully intact, into the ubiquitous CSV format.
-This works even with tables nested in cells and with files in Google Drive and Dropbox (in the last case, the exported data will contain permanent links to files.
+Cells with files in Google Drive and Dropbox will be exported as permanent links to files.
 Mentions will be exported as Obvibase record URLs that can be used as foreign keys when importing data into another database.

 Don't worry: unless you have expressly deleted it, your database is definitely still there.
 First, make sure that if you click "Databases" in the main menu, the database you're looking for is not on the list.
 If it isn't, you are probably signed in under a wrong account.
 What often trips people up is that depending on how you sign in - with email, with a Google account or with a Facebook account - you are taken to different Obvibase accounts.
 You can check under which account you're currently signed in Account settings.
 Sign out using the side menu, then try another way to sign in.